gingerdeer/gingerdeer.github.io/art.md

 sort_order: reverse
 ---

 Here you'll find any and all kinds of stuff that I feel like sharing, such as playlists and news about my own artsy projects.
-NSFW / "metal" -style poetry also included.
+Dark / "metal" -style poetry also included.